-PRECIOUS-Gold rebounds from 6-week low as dollar sags before Fed speeches
+REFILE-PRECIOUS-Gold rebounds from 6-week low as dollar sags before Fed speeches

 Gold prices have gained every month this year save June,

-thanks partly to rising geopolitical tensions which most
+thanks partly to geopolitical tensions which most recently

-recently included a bailout of Italian banks, the policies of
+included Syrian hostilities, a bailout of Italian banks, the

-U.S. President Donald Trump and Britain's negotiations to quit
+policies of U.S. President Donald Trump and Britain's

 Monday's six-week trough.